steveknipmeyer/ModelRelief/ProjectNotes/Issues.md

         https://stackoverflow.com/questions/2999298/difference-between-throw-and-throw-new-exception
 #### Python
     Why does venv not add the Python 3.8 include files?
-    Why does the 1st mayavi install fail with a vtk module error?
 #### Dependency Injection
     Can DI inject a Logger instance (suitably typed) instead of using ILoggerFactory to manufacture the instance?